Soupy Sales: New York

-As Sales' guest, Frank Sinatra was no more immune to a pie in the face than his host.
+As Sales's guest, Frank Sinatra was no more immune to a pie in the face than his host.

 On September 7, 1964, Sales found a new weekday home at WNEW-TV in New York City.
 This version was seen locally until September 2, 1966.
 Screen Gems syndicated 260 episodes to local stations outside the New York market during the 1965–66 season.
-This show marked the height of Sales' popularity.
+This show marked the height of Sales's popularity.
 It featured guest appearances by stars such as Frank Sinatra, Tony Curtis, Jerry Lewis, Judy Garland and Sammy Davis Jr., as well as musical groups like the Shangri-Las, The Supremes and The Temptations.
+He was the subject of an article in the May 14, 1965, issue of LIFE.

 The New Soupy Sales Show: Los Angeles

 The New Soupy Sales Show appeared in 1978 with the same format, and ran for one season.
 65 episodes were briefly syndicated, through Air Time International, to local stations in early 1979.
 It was taped in Los Angeles at KTLA, with Clyde Adler returning to work as a puppeteer with Sales.